uwacsp/cits5503/Labs/Lab1IntroSetup.md

 ```
 sudo add-apt-repository ppa:jonathonf/python-3.6 sudo apt-get update
 sudo apt-get install python3.6
 # Note: the following command is not necessary for those using Ubuntu 16.04

 sudo apt-get install python3-distutils
 cd ~
-python3.6 -m venv virtualenv --without-pip cd virtualenv/
+python3.6 -m venv virtualenv --without-pip
+cd virtualenv/
 source bin/activate
-sudo apt install curl
+sudo apt install curl -y
 curl https://bootstrap.pypa.io/get-pip.py | python3
 ```

-When you type python -V you will get 3.6
+When you type python -V you will get 3.6.x

 Remember that whenever you want to use this environment, you need to do a source bin/activate You can put this into your .bashrc file (search for how)

 ### [3] Install awscli

 Instructions are here: